 If your child has been injured in a road traffic accident, then it is possible to bring a pedestrian compensation claim on their behalf, against the driver of the vehicle that caused the accident.

-The claim can be made immediately following the accident or at any time up until the child becomes an adult at 18 years old.
-In reality though, it would be wise to make the claim as soon after the accident, as possible so that evidence can easily be gathered from witnesses and up to date medical evidence of the child’s injuries can be obtained.
+The claim can be made immediately following the accident or at any time up until the child becomes an adult when they become 18 years.
+In reality though, it would be wise to make the claim as soon after the accident as possible, so that evidence can easily be gathered from witnesses and up to date medical evidence of the child’s injuries can be obtained.

 If you are an adult who was hit by a car as a child but never sought legal advice or compensation, you may still be able to make a claim.
 You must do this within 3 years of reaching the age of 18, otherwise it will be too late to claim.
 To find out more please read our guide can I make a claim for injuries sustained as a child?